PlaidCloud/website/content/en/blog/_posts/2021-08-09-alpha-swap-support.md

 The behaviour of the `LimitedSwap` setting depends if the node is running with v1 or v2 of control groups (also known as "cgroups"):

-- **cgroups v1:** Kubernetes workloads can use any combination of memory and swap, up to the pod's memory limit, if set.
+- **cgroups v1:** PlaidCloud workloads can use any combination of memory and swap, up to the pod's memory limit, if set.
-- **cgroups v2:** Kubernetes workloads cannot use swap memory.
+- **cgroups v2:** PlaidCloud workloads cannot use swap memory.

 ### Caveats